koswald/VBScript/docs/ReadMe.md

 # ReadMe.md

-To generate project documentation based on script comments, run [Generate-the-docs.vbs].
+To generate project documentation based on code comments, run [Generate-the-VBScript-docs.vbs] or [Generate-the-CSharp-docs.vbs]..

-Its `.html` output file should appear in this folder.
+The corresponding `.html` and '.md output files should appear in this folder.

-[Generate-the-docs.vbs]: ../examples/Generate-the-docs.vbs
+[Generate-the-VBScript-docs.vbs]: ../examples/Generate-the-VBScript-docs.vbs
+[Generate-the-CSharp-docs.vbs]: ../examples/Generate-the-CSharp-docs.vbs